 - The complete logs for any other type of blood or urine test you took

-The above are just the basics on how defense strategies pay off for our clients.
+The above are just the basics of how defense strategies pay off for our clients.
 In our opinion, the two most important pieces of DUI defense are the video from the dash camera and the logs relating to the breath test.

 Here's why: police officers often overstate, even accidentally, your performance on the test.

 It happens all the time.
 We will review a police report and say "Wow!
 Sounds like you were intoxicated."
 The police report will say things like "slurred, slow speech, poor balance, etc." but when we go to the video, we see our client speaking normally, not losing their balance, and performing the test well.
-We like to argue in court, and have done so successfully, that a police officer might lie but video does not.
+We like to argue in court and have done so successfully, that a police officer might lie but the video does not.
 That's why video is important.